MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/disable-local-auth.md

 ## Prerequisites

-- For more information about the process and implications of disabling shared key authorization for your storage account, visit the [Prevent shared key authorization for an Azure Storage account](/azure/storage/common/shared-key-authorization-prevent) resource.
+- An existing Azure Storage account with shared key authorization disabled.
+For more information about the process and implications of disabling shared key authorization for your storage account, visit the [Prevent shared key authorization for an Azure Storage account](/azure/storage/common/shared-key-authorization-prevent) resource.

 # [Azure portal](#tab/portal)